 Rachel is on the faculty of the Products of Design MFA program at the School of Visual Arts, where she has taught since 2009.
 Between 2007-9, she taught at NYU in the Interactive Telecommunications Program.

-Since 2006, she has taken two breaks from Turnstone, first to work with PentaCityGroup on Walk NYC and later, to lead strategic design at Arup, New York.
+Since 2006, she has taken two breaks from Turnstone, first to work with PentaCityGroup on Walk NYC in 2012 and more recently, to lead strategic design at Arup, New York.
 She returned to independent consulting at Turnstone Consulting in 2021.

 Rachel is a graduate of Cambridge University (Social and Political Sciences) and the Royal College of Art, UK (Computer-Related [Interaction] Design).
 For further details and project highlights, see Linked In.